gvcallen/CMake-VSCode-Tutorial/README.md

 The template requires very little CMake knowledge (as I have little myself!) which makes it great for mimicking an IDE environment such as Visual Studio (which I will use as a "baseline" when setting up the template and configuring settings).
 In fact, this template is specifically designed for those who are moving from a fully-fledged IDE such as Visual Studio, to VS Code (although this obviously isn't a necessity).
 It may also help those transitioning from more integrated programming languages such as Python.

 A couple steps need to be followed in order to get C++, CMake and VS Code working smoothly, however I guarantee you that if you follow the instructions below step-by-step, starting from scratch, you'll end up with an awesome build environment to program in C++ in the great editor that is VS Code.
 The template of course is also configurable and highly modular (see section 7.
 Further Enhancements).
-Nonetheless, I hope that this tutorial can be of help to you, and lets get started!
+Nevertheless, I hope that this tutorial can be of help to you, and lets get started!

 ## 2. Prerequisites